groupvine/gv-doc/1-start/2-startSend.md

 * Published emails have been sent and published to the group, and show up in the group’s Feed.
-From your online account, published emails can be resent by either copying it to a new email or resending “as is”.
+From your online account, published emails can be resent by either copying it to a new email or resending "as is".
 A new copied email can be edited and its Email Widget responses will be independent and separate from the original email.
-Resending “as is” does not allow any changes, but the resent email keeps Email Widget responses of the original email and any “as is” resends collectively together, which may be needed if you’re emailing additional or forgotten recipients.
+Resending "as is" does not allow any changes, but the resent email keeps Email Widget responses of the original email and any "as is" resends collectively together, which may be needed if you’re emailing additional or forgotten recipients.